Publications are looking for news, and you have news you would like publicized.

 (large and small), local

-news sites, neighborhood newslists, TV stations, magazines, parenting forums, and other news channels in your area.
+news sites, neighborhood newslists, local bloggers, TV stations, magazines, parenting forums, and other news channels in your area.

 Find an appropriate email (or mail) address for each, and keep this

 list handy for future promotions.

 - Email is easiest.
 Put your text in the body of the email,

 not as an attachment.

 - In the top corner include contact information including your